Bluelord/DataCamp_Courses/README.md

 all taught by leading experts in the field.
 DataCamp Enterprise gives you the power to upskill everyone on your team to make better data-driven decisions.

-Repository contains DataCamp courses slides, excercise codes and certificates earned for courses, skill tracks and career tracks.
+Repository contains DataCamp courses slides, excercise codes  notebook(.ipynb) and certificates earned for courses, skill tracks and career tracks.
-The code are in .ipynb format and the dataset used in perticular course are avalable in that courses folder, the dataset can also be found in DataCamp course page too.
+The dataset used in perticular course are avalable in that courses folder, the dataset can also be found in DataCamp course page too.

 - ### Skill Tracks
   - #### **Python Fundamentals:**